mike99mac/minimy-mike99mac/hardware/README.md

 | Front and back L moldings | 4   | ~20" (cut to size later) |
 | Raspberry Pi platform     | 1   | 2.75" x 3.625" x 1.25" tall |

-One other piece is a *platform* used to elevate the Raspberry Pi.
+The last piece is a *platform* used to elevate the Raspberry Pi.
 The thickness must be slightly taller than the power supply for proper access to the Raspberry Pi's power and display ports.
 Usually 1-1/4" thick is enough, but not always - measure the height of your power supply.

-### Glue the sides
+### Construct the sides

 Perform the following steps.

-- Drill a 1-7/8" hole in each of the sides 3" from the bottom and centered.
+- Make 45 degree cuts on all 8 side pieces so they go together like a picture frame.
+- Arrange the two sides **ensuring there are left and right sides**.
+Leave the pieces in those positions.
 - Sand the faces of sides.
 - Sand the insides of the moldings.
+- Glue the two sides.
+- Run the CNC job ``leftSide.nc`` on the left side.
+- Run the CNC job ``rightSide.nc`` on the right side.
-- Since the sander is out, sand the faces of the front, bottom and back.
+- Since the sander is out, sand the faces of all other panels.
 - Glue both sides with a strap clamp.

 ## Prepare for assembly